CannaParts/LetsGrowSmart/README.md

 Initiated in late May 2022, I'm really sorry and sad to can't set any kind of focus to this project before April (rather June) 2023.
 *(While reading the already existing Documentation you may find hints on the reason.)*

-But I had to start now, cause a spontaneous joke 30 years ago led me to probably one of the most effective but also most unknown hacks to tweak the duration of growing indoor cannabis - finally able to lower the need of lightning-energy by 20% - 33%, just by knowing why we switch lights on and off - to switch better than most actually do:
+But I had to start now, cause a spontaneous joke 30 years ago led me to probably one of the most effective but also most unknown hacks to tweak the duration of growing indoor cannabis - finally able to lower the need of lightning-energy by 20% - 33%, just by better knowing why we switch lights on and off - to then switch better than we actually do:

 [**Indoor-Cannabis should not follow a repeating-cycle based on 24h.**](FastVegaFlowerLowPower.md)
 ```